Jane Norman (Pixanne)

 With the release of "MADLY IN LOVE" , Jane began another new career, as a serious Cabaret singer.
 Her performance at the Founders Room at the Park Hyatt Hotel was sold out and received wide press coverage.

-But even as Jane entertains adults, her heart is always with children.
-She created a series of animal CDs entitled "MUSIC FOR ANIMAL LOVERS," which is delighting both children and adults across the country.
+But even as Jane entertained adults, her heart was always with children.
+She created a series of animal CDs entitled "MUSIC FOR ANIMAL LOVERS," which still delights both children and adults across the country.

-In her spare time, Jane flies around the tennis court and is an accomplished competitive player.
-By the way, Jane and her husband, Broadcast Pioneers member Frank Beazley swear that she can still fit into those size 5 outfits.
+Up until her passing, Jane flew around the tennis court and was an accomplished competitive player and she claimed she could still fit into those size 5 outfits.